Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Before beginning any exercise program, talk with your doctor.
+Before beginning any exercise program, talk with your healthcare provider.

 Low-impact exercise can help improve your fitness with less stress on the hip joint.
 Try exercises like swimming, water aerobics, walking, or riding a stationary bicycle.
 It’s normal to feel a little discomfort in your hip joint.
 But stop any exercise that causes increasing pain.
-You can also ask your doctor or PT about ways to manage pain during exercise.
+You can also ask your healthcare provider or physical therapist about ways to manage pain during exercise.

 Working out in a pool is a gentle way to exercise muscles.
 It can also improve balance and coordination.
 A physical therapist may work with you in a pool therapy program.
 You can also try pool walking on your own.
 Stand in waist-deep to chest-deep water with your arms out to the sides.
 Then slowly walk forward.
 To avoid overdoing, ask your physical therapist how long to exercise.
 He or she can also give you tips on pool safety.

 Any exercise causes increasing pain or swelling in your hip